-She called God, El-Roi, meaning ďthe One who sees or looks after me.Ē Iím sure that she must have felt like a very insignificant person who was not important to anyone as she ran into the desert.
-There are no insignificant people to God.
+Hagar called God, El-Roi, meaning "The One who sees or looks after me."
+As a mistreated servant, she must have felt like a very insignificant personónot important to anyone.
+To God there are no insignificant.
 The Lord proved to Hagar that He sees everyone.
 He sees our misery and He cares.

 Sarah should have known this.
 The Lord saw her misery at being childless and had promised her a child.
 Later, after the birth of Ishmael, Sarah gave birth to her own son, Isaac, whose offspring became the nation of Israel.